antoineterny/devchallenges-recipe-page-master/README.md

 [![screenshot](screenshot.png)](https://devchallenges-recipe-page-master.vercel.app/)

-A classic challenge.
-I tried to keep the html as lightweight as possible to reproduce the layout.
+A cool classic challenge.
+It was not easy to keep the html lightweight in order to replicate the layout.

 ### Built With